AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

 - Only fixes for critical defects are committed on branches, and they are merged into mainline immediately.
 - When you perform an actual release, this branch is optionally tagged.

 Once you achieve a certain frequency of releases, around once a week or so, it no longer makes sense to branch for release.
-In this scenario, it’s cheaper and easier to simply put out a new version of the software instead of patching on the release branch.
+In this scenario, it's cheaper and easier to simply put out a new version of the software instead of patching on the release branch.
 Instead, your deployment pipeline keeps a record of which releases were performed (along with tagging on released commit), when, and what revision in version control they came from (**Release-Ready** Mainline pattern).

 ------
 ### Branch by Feature
 In this pattern, every story or feature is developed on a separate branch.
 Only after a story is accepted by testers, it is merged to mainline so as to ensure that mainline is always releasable.

-This pattern is generally motivated by the desire to keep the trunk always releasable, and therefore do all of the development on a branch so you don’t interfere with other developers or teams.
+This pattern is generally motivated by the desire to keep the trunk always releasable, and therefore do all of the development on a branch so you don't interfere with other developers or teams.

-Many developers don’t like to have their work exposed and publicly available until they are completely done.
+Many developers don't like to have their work exposed and publicly available until they are completely done.

 In addition, it makes version control history more semantically rich if each commit represent a complete feature or a complete bugfix (using Squash merging).